The Rights Company was founded in 2000. We specialize in representing nonfiction and fiction authors who have powerful stories to tell.

 In 1993 I moved to Cologne, Germany.
 In that period, I worked for an agency that organized big events for well-known speakers and authors around the globe.
 When I moved back to my hometown of Maastricht in 2000, I started selling the rights of one single bestselling author.
 Soon I added more exceptional authors and titles to my list.
 I feel blessed: I have a job that enables me to collaborate with authors, publishers and agencies in over 30 countries.

 My name is Tara Janssens, a foreign rights agent with a passion for learning languages.
 What made a big impression on me as an Oriental Languages and Communication student was when I had the opportunity to improve my Chinese and learn more about the culture in the country itself.
 For half a year, I studied at Beijing University of Technology or 北京工业大学.
 I’ve had the time of my life travelling through this beautiful country and meeting new people from all around the world.
 Most importantly, I’ve made life experiences that made me grow as a person.

-Just like Cécile, I think it is a must to visit the local bookstores when traveling.
+Just like Cécile, I think it is a must to visit the local bookstores when travelling.
 I can sniff around for hours.
 And because my Chinese reading level isn’t where I want it to be yet, I bought a couple of Chinese books to improve my Chinese reading skills.
-Starting with the Chinese editions of Bambi, Peter Pan, and Harry Potter, I hope to read more and different kinds of Chinese books and add them to my bookshelf.
+Starting with the Chinese editions of A Dog Called Money, Bambi and Harry Potter, I hope to read more and different kinds of Chinese books and add them to my bookshelf.